Stoned in charge of a balloon

 Stuff reported:

-TAIC Chief Commissioner John Marshall QC said he could not say for sure how much use, either long-term or recent, had contributed to the Carterton accident.
+TAIC Chief Commissioner John Marshall QC said he could not say for sure how much cannabis use, either long-term or recent, had contributed to the Carterton accident.

 “While it is difficult to say how much each type of use contributed to the result, cannabis is known to affect a person’s judgement and decision-making ability,” TAIC said.